rladies/rladies_ldnont_website/content/page/about.md

 # FAQs

-- Do I need to bean R expert?
-No!
+- **Do I need to be an R expert?** No!
 While some familiarity helps, all levels are welcome!
 If you want to follow along, come with your laptop and have R and RStudio installed.
-- I already know R, what's in it for me?
-Awesome!
-Come join a community of women interested in STEM research, meet new pals, learn new skills or sharpen old ones, or talk to us about leading a workshop on a topic you're passionate about!
+- **I already know R, what's in it for me?** Awesome!
+Come join a community of individuals interested in STEM research, meet new pals, learn new skills or sharpen old ones, or talk to us about leading a workshop on a topic you're passionate about!
-- I don't identify as a lady, but I still want to learn R - can I join?
-Yes!
-While we prioritize female/non-binary leadership, our general membership is fully inclusive.
+- **I don't identify as a lady, but I still want to learn R - can I join?** Yes!While we prioritize underrepresented genders in leadership positions (including but not limited to cis/trans women, trans men, non-binary, genderqueer, agender), our general membership is fully inclusive.
-- I'm interested in leading a workshop!
-How to I get in touch?
-Great!
+- **I'm interested in leading a workshop!
+How to I get in touch?** Great!
 You don't even need to be a full fledged "expert" to lead a workshop... this is a group for skill swapping.
 If you're interested, send us an [email](ldnont@rladies.org).

 # Important links